kergoth/oe-test-scripts/README.md

 leaky-layer-tests
 -----------------

-This is a simple script which uses a default configuration (poky/qemux86), and adds each available bsp or distro layer to the configuration, one at a time, monitoring for changes to the target with bitbake-whatchanged.
+This is a simple script which uses a default configuration (poky/qemux86), and adds each available bsp or distro layer to the configuration, one at a time, monitoring for changes to the appended recipes with bitbake-whatchanged.
 This helps one to identify bsp layers which affect machines other than the ones it provides, and distro layers which affect other distros when included.